Become a volunteer or a supporter!

 In his free time, Noah enjoys exploring ways to design systems that make urban spaces more liveable and efficient.
 Recently, he wrote comments to Guelph City Council in support of a Guelph to Cambridge rail link, and requested the council to advance this project which is currently in its planning stage.

 As a lifelong resident of Durham Region and an active Durham Region Transit (DRT) rider, Mary is deeply passionate about advocating for public transit that reflects the needs of riders and supports the local community.
-Her commitment is driven by firsthand experience, with a focus on ensuring accessible, reliable, and equitable transit solutions for all.

 City Leads oversee MTSO's local operations in your city.
 They advocate for transit policies relevant to your jurisdiction while actively engaging with riders to understand their needs and concerns.
 They also connect with key stakeholders who are working to improve the transit network for local residents.